armandofox/armandofox.github.io/_pages/music-theater/bio-music.md

 ### Short Bio

-Armando Fox (Music Director) is excited to return to CCCT, where he had the joy of working on _In The Heights_ (TBA Finalist, Music Direction) in the recent Before Times.
+Armando Fox (Music Director; armandofox.com) is excited to return to CCCT, where he had the joy of working on _In The Heights_ (TBA Finalist, Music Direction) in the recent Before Times.
 He's served as Music